neurojai0504/docs.upsidedownlabs.tech/kits/npg-lite-kits/npg-lite-ninja/index.rst

 =========================

-Apply Nuprep skin preparation Gel on the target areas where the electrodes will be placed → rub in circular motion → clean with an alcohol swab or wet wipe.
+Apply Nuprep skin preparation Gel on the target areas where the Electrodes will be placed → Rub in circular motion → Clean with an alcohol swab or wet wipe.

 For more information, please check out detailed step by step :ref:`Skin Preparation Guide <skin-preparation>`.